-I frequently double this recipe because the crispy, crunchy chickpeas are so addictive and it’s so easy to make.
-Get your oil nice and hot so you get crispy crispy beans.
-A good cast iron pan (affiliate link) really helps with this, plus it adds iron to your diet, which is so important for vegetarians and vegans.
+A good cast iron pan (affiliate link) really helps get the chickpeas crispy, plus it adds iron to your diet, which is so important for vegetarians and vegans.

 If you don’t have a cast iron pan you can still make these by using any large stove top-to-oven safe pan.
 The bigger the pan the better (especially if you’re doubling the recipe) since you want all those chickpeas spread out to get crisp and roasted!

-- Make cajun roasted chickpeas by addding cajun seasoning after roasting and use in wraps in place of tofu.
+- Make cajun roasted chickpeas by adding cajun seasoning after roasting and use in wraps in place of tofu.

 - Sprinkle with oregano after roasting for a mediterranean vibe, then use in Mediterranean buddha bowls.

-- Toss with cinnamon sugar after roasting for a sweet snack.
+- Skip the garlic and toss with cinnamon sugar after roasting for a sweet snack.